-Eight Days of Hope is an all-volunteer organization.
+Eight Days of Hope has been an all-volunteer organization for over 11 years.
 As found in our mission statement, our commitment to donors is to use the resources they have given to the fullest potential for the greatest good among those in need.

-In the first eleven events alone, Eight Days of Hope has remodeled, refurbished, or rebuilt 1,717 homes bringing hope to thousands of people in need!
+In the first twelve events alone, Eight Days of Hope has remodeled, refurbished, or rebuilt 1,785 homes bringing hope to thousands of people in need!

 You can help bring hope to families feeling hopeless by donating online or mailing a check to P.O.
 Box 3208, Tupelo, MS, 38803.

-As a registered 501(c)(3) not-for-profit organization, we will supply you with a tax-deductible receipt in January of the year following your donation.
+As a registered 501(c)(3) not-for-profit organization, we will supply you with a tax-deductible receipt by January 31st of the year following your donation.

 If you need any support from Eight Days of Hope in order to share about this ministry with your church or business, please let us know.